aws-samples/iot-dotnet-publisher-consumer/README.md

 }
 ```

-The complete .NET core project source for the publisher is available under the Dotnetcoresamples folder in this repository.
+The complete .NET Core project source for the publisher is available under the Dotnetcoresamples folder in this repository.

 Run the application using 'dotnet run' and you should see messages consumed by the dotnetcore